shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_APIv3Filter.md

 1. If request.content_length > CONF.max_request_body_size then it raises an exception
 called exception.RequestTooLarge.

-2. If req.content_length is None and req.is_body_readable then it limits the size of an incoming request by CONF.max_request_body_size
+2. If request.content_length is None and req.is_body_readable then it limits the size of an incoming request by CONF.max_request_body_size

 Default CONF.max_request_body_size=114688